 Automatically Boot your PC from your Android Phone with DriveDroid

-DriveDroid allows you to boot your PC from ISO/IMG files stored on your phone.
-This is ideal for trying Linux distributions or always having a rescue-system on the go without the need to burn different CDs or USB pendrives.
+DriveDroid lets you boot your PC from ISO/IMG files stored on your phone.
+This is ideal for trying Linux distributions or always having a rescue system on the go without the need to burn different CDs or USB pendrives.
 The paid version of DriveDroid does not include ads and helps the developer.

 DriveDroid Main Features at a Glance

-- DriveDroid also includes a convenient download menu where you can download USB-images of a number of operating systems from your phone.
-You can use the app to download operating systems such as Mint, Ubuntu, Fedora, OpenSUSE.
+- DriveDroid also includes a convenient download menu where you can download USB images of a number of operating systems from your phone.
+The app can download operating systems such as Mint, Ubuntu, Fedora, and OpenSUSE.
 Arch Linux and other 35 OSes.

 Important Notes

-- First off, you must root your device before this app can work for on your android phone.
-If you want to learn about android phone rooting, please read this
+- First off, you must root your device before this app can work on your Android phone.
+If you want to learn about android phone rooting, please read this.

-- This application uses features of the kernel that may or may not be available/stable on your phone.
+- This application uses kernel features that may be unavailable/stable on your phone.
 Tests have shown most phones work without problems, but please keep in mind yours might not (yet) work out-of-the-box.

 - Most kernels support emulating USB drives, some support emulating CD-rom drives and kernels with the right patches support both.

-- Most Linux-related ISOs can be booted from USB drives, but some ISOs can only be booted from CD-rom drives or require some kind of conversion.
+- Most Linux-related ISOs can be booted from USB drives, but some ISOs can only be booted from CD-rom drives or require some conversion.

 Download DriveDroid From PlayStore: